 A beautiful stone and timber lodge is located high on a ridge overlooking Lower Pine Lake.
 Built by the Civilian Conservation Corps in the 1930s, it is popular for reunions and other groups.
 The lodge may reserved online through the park reservation system.

-The campground at Pine Lake has 123 campsites, 97 of which offer 50amp electrical service.
-Modern showers, restrooms and a trailer dump station are available during the recreation season.
+The campground at Pine Lake offers campsites, several electrical hook-up sites, modern showers, restrooms and a trailer dump station are available during the recreation season.
 Advance campsite reservations can be made through the park reservation system.
 25% of the campsites are available on a first-come, first-serve basis.
 Unfortunately, there are no ADA accessible facilities in the camp area at this time.

 Four stone and timber cabins are nestled along the Iowa River.
 Built by the Civilian Conservation Corps (CCC) and the Works Progress administration in the 1930s, these cabins have fireplaces to take the chill off a cool fall day.
 "Pine Creek" and "Bittersweet" cabins accommodate up to 6 people, "Goldfinch" and "Sandstone" up to four.
 "Pine Creek" is accessible to the mobility-impaired.
 Each cabin features a shower, restroom, stove, and refrigerator.
 Cabin users must provide their own dishes, eating utensils, bedding, towels and other camping items.
 The cabins can be reserved online through the park reservation system.

 There are several miles of well developed trails which spur off of the 2.6 mile paved bike trail.
 The bike trail connects the Cabins and Campground to the beach on Lower Pine Lake, and fishing access on both Upper and Lower Pine Lakes.
 Other trails circle Lower Pine Lake, or wind through bottomland forest along the Iowa River.